gbaeke/multi_agent_aca/a2a_task/README.md

    python test_client.py
    ```

-   The client will connect to the server and send a test calculation request.
+   The client will connect to the server and ask you for input.

 ## Features